bindusri0702/PDF-Classification/README.md

 <p align="center"><i>Model Workflow</i></p>

 1. PDFs were read from the provided URLs.
 2. The retrieved data was cleaned by retaining only alphabetic characters and spaces.
-Words shorter than four characters that are stopwords, image unicodes, and table elements, were removed.
+Words shorter than four characters that are stopwords, image unicodes, and table encoding elements, were removed.
 3. PDFs that failed to render properly, such as those with request timeout errors, HTTP errors, or PDFs where the text was displayed as an image, were identified and removed.
 4. Rows with no text, resulting from invalid URLs, were discarded.
 5. Classification of PDFs was performed using the following methods: